Privacy Policy

 Usage analytics events are sent to Amplitude.
 Analytics events do not include full conversation transcripts or HealthKit samples.
 See Amplitude Privacy Policy.

-If you connect Google services (Calendar/Gmail/Docs/People), data flows between your device and Google APIs using your OAuth tokens.
+If you connect Google services (Calendar/Gmail/People/Drive), data flows between your device and Google APIs using your OAuth tokens.
+Google Drive access is limited to the per-file drive.file scope.

 If configured, Google Places APIs are used for location enrichment features (for example nearby POIs and address autocomplete).